 Gaming can be an expensive hobby, especially the hardware.
-By building your own PC, you will be able to save up to a couple hundred bucks.
+By building your own PC, you will be able to save up to a couple of hundred bucks.

-In this guide, you will learn how to build a gaming PC and familiarize with all the different computer components, from a gamer’s point of view.
+In this guide, you will learn how to build a gaming PC and familiarize yourself with all the different computer components, from a gamer’s point of view.
 Instead of telling you what to buy, we’ll teach you how to weigh and judge these individual components.

 In 27 illustrated pages, get to know your RAM from your CPU, and learn how to pick a decent graphics card.
 Once you’re done with it you’ll be able to buy the right components for your soon self-built PC.

 Modern games grow more graphic-intensive by the day.
 Hardware needs to keep up with the increasingly better graphics and more powerful gaming engines.
 Because of this, gaming hardware becomes obsolete at a tremendous age; what was considered ‘new’ a year or two ago already needs to be left behind.

 Every self-respecting gamer needs a computer to match up with the growth of today’s games.
 Because of the constant upgrading, gaming can become a very expensive hobby.
 By building our own computer and reducing cost, we can save up to a few hundred bucks.

 Apart from the money, building your own PC also comes with customizing options that are never found in store-bought systems.
 By carefully selecting all your computer’s components, you can create a machine that perfectly matches its purpose, without shortcomings, or abundances.